Gloal/java-rest-api-assessment-Gloal/README.md

 - Clone this repository.
 - Ensure you have JDK 17 and Maven installed.
 - Run the application using Maven:

         1. Install dependencies:         ./mvnw clean dependency:resolve

-        2. Run: mvn spring-boot:run `mvn spring-boot:run`
+        2. Run:         mvn spring-boot:run

 ## **Usage**